sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

   published: false
 ```

+The commits you create here will use the git config values for `user.name` and `user.email` from your local environment, or "batch-changes@sourcegraph.com" if no user is set.
+Alternatively, you can also [specify an `author`](./references/batch_spec_yaml_reference.md#changesettemplate-commit-author) in this spec.

 ## Create the batch change

 Let's see the changes that will be made.
 Don't worry---no commits, branches, or changesets will be published yet (the repositories on your code host will be untouched).